-Your AA-5A Cheetah has been designed and constructed to provide you with a responsive four-place airplane to serve combortably and economically your needs for either pleasure or business flying.
+Your AA-5B Tiger has been designed and constructed to provide you with a responsive four-place airplane to serve your needs for either pleasure or business flying in both comfort and economy.

 This handbook has been prepared to help you obtain the maximum pleasure and utility from your airplane.
 Read it carefully, review it frequently, and keep it with you in the airplane at all times.